-The Charity Times reported in June that charity leaders across the UK were seeking urgent meetings with government and ‘Leave’ campaigners to discuss what will happen to the £200 million a year the sector receives from the European Union, now the country is heading towards Brexit.
+The Charity Times reported in June that charity leaders across the UK were seeking urgent meetings with government and ‘Leave’ campaigners.
+In short, they’re concerned about what will happen to the £200 million a year the sector receives from the EU in a Brexit scenario.

 News that the charity sector could find a £200 million shortfall in crucial funding from the European Union came days after the fundraising regulator announced plans to introduce a levy on charities who spend over £100,000 a year on fundraising.
 The new levy is expected to impact on approximately 2,000 charities.